cchristinezhou/transposeX/README.md

 - Users must be able to **select a new key** for transposition (e.g., from C major to G major).
 - The app must **transpose all musical elements**, including melody, chords, and key signatures.
 - The app must allow users to **preview the transposed sheet music** before saving or downloading.
-- The app must support exporting transposed sheet music in **PDF, MusicXML, and JPEG formats**.
+- The app must support exporting transposed sheet music in **MusicXML format**.
 - Users must be able to **zoom in/out** and adjust the display for better readability.
 - The app must provide **real-time feedback or warnings** if the upload is unclear, incomplete, or unreadable.
-- The app must allow users to save transposed sheet music in different formats (**PDF, XML, JPEG**).
+- The app must allow users to save transposed sheet music in XML.

 ### 3.2 Non-Functional Requirements